suryaniteesh230-debug/Terminal-Hunt/README.md

 This task is meant to teach you the basics of **git and terminal commands** in a fun game-like manner.
 You can use [this resource](https://linuxjourney.com/lesson/the-shell) to learn the basics and you must find the rest through google

 You can start this task by first cloning it into your system.
-Be sure to store all the passwords that you find in a text file and also to commit changes after finishing every part
+Document your journey for the future travellers. **Include all the commands you used and store all the passwords that you find along the way in a text file.
+Make sure to commit the changes after finishing every part.**

 ## 1. Find the Facility